ElijahHCO/Project5/README.md

-With SnowShelves(Project5) I have converted my Project3 to reflect Project4 and added a couple new features.
+With SnowShelves(Project5) I have converted my Project3(Express) to reflect Project4(Django) and added a couple new features.

 I have added the Location.name display to each item, as well as,  a login/logout feature to secure the data.

 In the future i hope to come back and fully authenticate the login/logout process, and to redesign the layout completely.
-I would say the app is still in a develeopment stage for sure.
+I want to also finish the password/confirm password combination I would say the app is still in a develeopment stage for sure.

 I am happy with my progress on this project and plan to add it to the portfolio tomorrow.